Inquiry into Baldwin shooting focuses on custody of gun - RFI

 Los Angeles (AFP)

-Ukraine-born cinematographer Halyna Hutchins, 42, was struck in the chest and died shortly after the incident Thursday in New Mexico, while director Joel Souza, 48, who was standing behind her, was wounded and hospitalized, then released.
+Ukraine-born cinematographer Halyna Hutchins, 42, was struck in the upper body and died shortly after the incident Thursday in New Mexico, while director Joel Souza, 48, who was standing behind her as they lined up a shot, was wounded and hospitalized, then released.

-The affidavit said that Assistant Director Dave Halls, identified as the man who handed the gun to Baldwin, called out "cold gun" as he did so -- industry talk to indicate the weapon had only a blank charge.
+The affidavit said that Assistant Director Dave Halls, identified as the man who handed the gun to Baldwin during a rehearsal, called out "cold gun" as he did so -- industry code to indicate the weapon had only a blank charge.
+The court document said Halls was unaware the gun was actually loaded.

-Police are focusing intently on the exact sequence of events that allowed the live round to be introduced to the film set of 19th-century Western "Rust."
+Police are focusing intently on the sequence of events that could have allowed a live round to be introduced to the set of the film, a 19th-century Western called "Rust."

 A 911 call to police immediately after the shooting conveyed the shock and anger felt on the set.